North Ronaldsay sheep

 This diet has caused a variety of adaptations in the sheep's digestive system.
-These sheep have to extract the trace element copper far more efficiently than other breeds as their diet has a limited supply of copper.
-This results in them being susceptible to copper toxicity, if fed on a grass diet, as copper is toxic to sheep in high quantities.
+These sheep now extract the trace element copper far more efficiently than other breeds as their diet of seaweed has a limited supply of copper.
+This results in them being susceptible to copper toxicity if fed on a grass diet, as copper is toxic to sheep in high quantities.
 Grazing habits have also changed to suit the sheep's environment.
-To reduce the chance of being stranded by an incoming tide, they graze at low tide and then ruminate at high tide.
+They graze at low tide when the seaweed is exposed and then ruminate at high tide.

-A range of fleece colours are exhibited, including grey, brown and red.
+A range of fleece colours is exhibited, including grey, brown and red.
 Meat from the North Ronaldsay has a distinctive flavour, described as "intense" and "gamey", possibly in part due to the high iodine content in their diet of seaweed.

 History

 Origin

 The sheep are descended from the Northern European short-tailed sheep.
-Their arrival onto North Ronaldsay is not known precisely but it may have been as early as the Iron Age, which would make them potentially the earliest ovines to arrive in Britain.
+Their arrival onto North Ronaldsay is not known precisely but it may have been as early as the Iron Age, or possibly even earlier, which would make them potentially the earliest ovines to arrive in Britain.
 Because of their isolated location, they have evolved without much admixture from imported Roman and European breeds.
 They share some characteristics, including their colour range and short tails, with Scandinavian sheep introduced when the islands were under Norse control, between the 9th and 15th centuries.